Review the full list of the Obama Administrations Memorandum here. Don't forget to keep an eye on the full list of President Obama's Executive Orders.

 SUBJECT: Deferred Enforced Departure for Liberians

-Since 1991, the United States has provided safe haven for Liberians who were forced to flee their country as a result of armed conflict and widespread civil strife, in part through the grant of Temporary Protected Status (TPS).
-The armed conflict ended in 2003, and TPS ended effective October 1, 2007.
-President Bush then deferred the enforced departure of those Liberians originally granted TPS.
-I extended that grant of Deferred Enforced Departure (DED) to September 30, 2016.
+Since 1991, the United States has provided safe haven for Liberians who were forced to flee their country as a result of armed conflict and widespread civil strife, in part through granting Temporary Protected Status (TPS).
+The armed conflict ended in 2003 and conditions improved such that TPS ended effective October 1, 2007.
+President Bush then deferred the enforced departure of the Liberians originally granted TPS.
+I extended that grant of Deferred Enforced Departure (DED) to March 31, 2010.
 I have determined that there are compelling foreign policy reasons to again extend DED to those Liberians presently residing in the United States under the existing grant of DED.

 (1) who are ineligible for TPS for the reasons provided in section 244(c)(2)(B) of the Immigration and Nationality Act, 8 U.S.C.
 1254a(c)(2)(B);